How We Started Helping & What You Can Do Now!

-We are working on the Trash Clean Up project in two stages.
+We are working on the Trash-Clean-Up-Pproject in two stages.

 Until not too long ago, everything in Bali was organic.
 Everything was wrapped in either banana leaves, or other natural products, which could be tossed into the garden, given to the pigs to eat, or otherwise be thrown into the catch-all Rivers, which took all organic trash out to sea without long range threats to the environment.

-With the advent of plastic, and the globalization of western products, and the lack of funding for local trash service, we now find that Balinese are still throwing the leftovers, their trash, which is now largely consisting of plastic products, on the ground, or burning it, which not only burden the environment, but also threatens their health.
+However, with the advent of plastic, and the globalization of western products, and the lack of funding for local trash service, we now find that Balinese are still throwing the leftovers, their trash, which is now largely consisting of plastic products, on the ground, or burning it, or in the river-beds, which not only burden the environment, but also threatens their health.

-Up to this day, Balinese are throwing their trash into the river.
+Up to this very day Balinese are throwing their trash into the river.
 During the rainy season the trash is swept into the ocean, threatening to suffocate the coral reefs.